Find Affordable College Courses

 Special Ed majors at MDC take out an average of $18,141 in student loans while working on their Bachelor's Degree.

-University of North Carolina at Charlotte did quite well in this year’s ranking of the most popular places for special education students to get a bachelor’s degree.
-It came in at #8 on the list.
-UNC Charlotte is a very large public school located in the large city of Charlotte.
+University of North Carolina at Charlotte came in at #8 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region ranking.
+UNC Charlotte is a very large public school located in the city of Charlotte.

 On average, special ed graduates from UNC Charlotte take out $24,942 in student loans while working on their Bachelor's Degree.